unosottor/tvg-logo/README.md

-## TV Logo's
+## TV Logos
-A Collection of tv logos for India , Bangladesh and Pakistan and much more.
-Latest Logos Added.
+A Collection Of Tv Logos For India , Bangladesh And Pakistan And Much More.

 # How to use

-Clone the repo or download as zip
+Clone The Repo Or Download As Zip